|

 "Dubious American Ideal: Gender and Historical Knowledge in The

-Crucible," looks at the historical accuracy of Arthur Miller’s play and suggests a rereading of it in light of women’s historical experiences.
-The second essay,
+Crucible," looks at the historical accuracy of Arthur Millers play and suggests a rereading of it in light of womens historical experiences.

 Laren.
 "Witch Craze History," Stella Australis.
 7 April